 What is affiliate marketing?

-Affiliate marketing is a process where publishers earn a commission by promoting a product or service made by another retailer or advertiser using an affiliate link.
+Affiliate marketing is a process where content creators or publishers earn a commission by promoting a product or service made by a retailer or advertiser.
 The affiliate partner is rewarded a payout for providing a specific result to the retailer or advertiser.
+This is achieved by a tracked affiliate link that the marketer uses to promote the product or service.

-Typically, the result is a sale.
+Typically, affiliates are rewarded for a sale.
 But some affiliate marketing programs can reward you for leads, free-trial users, clicks to a website, or getting downloads for an app.

 How affiliate marketing works

-Affiliate marketing involves referring a product or service by sharing it on a blog, social media platform, podcast, or website.
+Affiliate programs work by allowing individuals or businesses (affiliates) to promote and sell products or services of a company in exchange for a commission on each sale.
 The affiliate earns a commission each time someone makes a purchase through the unique affiliate link associated with their recommendation.

-- You show an ad or a link for Store Z on your website, blog, or social network.
+- An affiliate shows an ad or a link for Store Z on their website, blog, or social network.

-- A customer clicks your unique affiliate link.
+- A customer clicks the unique affiliate link.

 - The customer makes a purchase in Store Z.